28 Best Things to do in Salt Spring Island, BC

 7. Drive or hike up Mount Maxwell to see a panoramic view of the island

-View atop Mount Maxwell Salt Spring Island
+View atop Mount Maxwell on Salt Spring Island

 If you drive up Mt.
 Maxwell road to the very top you will be rewarded with panoramic views of Salt Spring Island and the neighbouring islands.
 To get to the very top, you need a 4x4 vehicle.